 Nadia Fraga

-A Northern Virginia native, Nadia loves hiking in the Shenandoah with her family, has a passion for all things gastronomic, and is currently apprenticing in the art of sourdough bread making.
-She resides in Fairfax with her husband and their four children.
+A Northern Virginia native, Nadia loves hiking in the Shenandoah with her family and has a passion for all things gastronomic.
+She lives in Fairfax with her husband and their four children.

 Nadia Fraga, Resident in Clinical Social Work